Is there a link between stress and tinnitus?

 Do you ever feel so overwhelmed in a day that you think to yourself, wow “I am so stressed “?
 Do you experience, from time to time, ringing in your ears or even difficulty hearing?
 It might surprise you that there is strong evidence that tinnitus or hearing loss is directly linked to the stress in our lives.

 What is stress?

-The majority of people in the US experience anxiety in a very true and tangible way.
-Scientifically speaking, feeling stress is your body’s means of responding to any type of actual or psychological demand.
-Substances are released into the body which offers you power and more power.
-Moderate stress can be a good thing — in a condition that is risky — severe and prolonged stress can wreak havoc in your health, together with your hearing.
+Most, or even all of us have said that at some point in our lives. the majority of us experience anxiety in a very true and tangible way.
+Scientifically speaking, stress is your body’s means of responding to any type of actual or psychological demand by releasing chemicals and hormones into the body which offer you power and strength.
+Minor stress can be a good thing.
+In an unsafe situation, the chemicals released enable you to fight or run away (flight).
+Major stress, however, can wreak havoc with your health, including with your hearing.

 - 43 percent of all adults experience negative health results from tension/stress

 - 75 to 90 percent of doctor’s workplace sessions are for stress-related conditions and complaints